Solubility of a family of conics with polynomial coefficients in many variables: Introduction

 \end{conj}

-\begin{rmq} The open subset $U$ is important to have a well-defined modified Tamagawa measure.
-In some application (see for instance \cite[lemma 4.7]{den}) the open $U$ does not play any role, since its complement has measure $0$.
-We refer to Remark \ref{rmq ouverts} for more details on the role of the open sets $U$ and $U_0$ in the study of the family considered in this paper. \end{rmq}
+\begin{rmk} The open subset $U$ is necessary to have a well-defined modified Tamagawa measure.
+In some applications (see for instance \cite[lemma 4.7]{LRS}), the open $U$ does not play any role, since its complement has measure $0$.
+We refer to Remark \ref{rmq ouverts} for more details on the role of the open sets $U$ and $U_0$ in the study of the family considered in this paper. \end{rmk}